glg/.github/.github/PULL_REQUEST_TEMPLATE/production_deploy.md

 - [ ] Are [security impacts or risks](#list-any-known-security-impacts-or-risks-associated-with-this-change) documented?
 - [ ] Is [Rollback process](#if-and-only-if-this-change-cannot-be-rolled-back-with-a-simple-git-revert-document-the-rollback-procedures) documented?
 If ‘git revert’-able no documentation is necessary

----

-### Post Merge (Post Deployment) Change Management Checklist

-After a PR for a change targeting a production environment is merged, we need to verify that it indeed made it out as intended.
-The following checklist is intended to facilitate tracking of that verification.

-- [ ] Change has been verified working in production
-- [ ] Formally close the change, this is accomplished by adding a comment to this PR 'conversation'.
-The text here in square brackets can even be used as the contents of that comment: [ The features and functionality provided by this PR have been verified to be functioning as expected in the production environment. ]